Event Tracking vs. Virtual Pageviews

 Such activity tracking can be performed using one of the following two methods:

 • Event Tracking: By treating activities as events you can call _trackEvent every time your visitors perform something on your site that you want to track.
-Each event holds three basic attributes: category, action and label, which help you organize and manipulate the data collected by Google Analytics.
+Each event holds three basic attributes: category, action, and label, which help you organize and manipulate the data collected by Google Analytics.

 • Virtual Pageviews: Using _trackPageview, you can send Google Analytics a pageview for each of the activities you want to capture.
 For example, if you want to track how many times your visitors watch a movie, you can capture the “Play” click and call _trackPageview every time a visitor clicks on it.

 Until a while ago, it was inadvisable to choose event tracking, as goals could not be defined based on events.
-GA, luckily, amended this problem in one of its recent versions, so both methods can now be used to track activity, and can be compared.
+GA, luckily, amended this problem in one of its recent versions, so both methods can now be used to track activity and can be compared.

-In this post I will summarize the pros and cons of each method, as I see it.
+In this post, I will summarize the pros and cons of each method, as I see it.

 Advantages of Event Tracking

 • Ease of use – You are required to send each event in a simple structure.
-Using three basic properties: category, action and label, you can describe each and every activity.
+Using three basic properties: category, action, and label, you can describe each and every activity.
 For example, if a visitor plays the “Men in Black 3” trailer, the event sent should include the following information: Category:”Videos”; Action:”Play”; and Label:”Men in Black 3”.

 However, since the design model is highly flexible, you must prepare what you want to track, and how you want to track it, in advance.
-You have to make sure you know all the elements you want to track, define a clear naming convention and make sure all the relevant data is available in the event tracking reports.
+You have to make sure you know all the elements you want to track, define a clear naming convention, and make sure all the relevant data is available in the event tracking reports.

 • Tracking Information – People often say that event tracking can track more details than page view tracking, but this is not actually true.
 You can track as much information as you wish using virtual pageviews.
-The problem is the results received are more complicated – which brings us back to the fact that event tracking is more simple, both to set up and to use.
+The problem is the results received are more complicated – which brings us back to the fact that event tracking is simpler, both to set up and to use.

 • Pageview CalculationsEvent tracking does not affect pageview calculations, which is an important factor in cases where an event should not be counted as a pageview.
-For example, if you have a page with several widgets and you want to track the amount of times each widget is displayed, it makes more sense to use events and not virtual pageviews.
+For example, if you have a page with several widgets and you want to track the number of times each widget is displayed, it makes more sense to use events and not virtual pageviews.

 • Bounce rateNon-interaction events will not affect your bounce rate when using event tracking, as you can send events to the server without including them in the bounce rate calculation.
 One of the problems with virtual pageviews is the fact that any virtual pageview you fire will cause GA to treat that visit as a non-bounced visit.
 Therefore, if you have a page with several widgets and you want to track the amount of times each widget was displayed, your bounce rate will go down to zero when using virtual pageviews, since each visit to your page initiates one pageview for the page + additional pageview for each gadget on the page.